mtbui2010/CEP/README.md

 # Dehazing Results using Color Ellipsoid Prior
-By Trung Minh Bui, and Wonha Kim IEEE Senior Member
+By Trung Minh Bui, Student Member, IEEE, and Wonha Kim Senior Member, IEEE

 College of Electronics and Information,